I Want To...

 - Rheumatic Disease Research Core Center (RDRCC)

 The focus of the Johns Hopkins Bayview Brain Imaging Core is to facilitate the integration of neuroimaging methods into clinical translational research.
-The core will provide scientific and technical expertise in neuroimaging protocol development, image processing and analysis.
+The core provides scientific and technical expertise in neuroimaging protocol development, image processing and analysis.

 The Johns Hopkins Center for Behavior and Health (CBH) is located on the Johns Hopkins Bayview Medical Center campus.
-The mission of the CBH is to discover new insights into how behavior influences health and translate this knowledge into novel clinical and educational programs that prevent and improve the treatment of chronic diseases.
-The Center is a think tank of over 40 interdisciplinary experts from multiple schools within Johns Hopkins, including: medicine, nursing, and public health.
-The core faculty meet monthly to guide three signature initiatives.
-These initiatives include:
+The mission of the CBH is to discover new insights into how behavior influences health and translate that knowledge into novel clinical and educational programs that prevent illness, improve health outcomes and reduce health care costs.
+The Center is a think tank of over 40 interdisciplinary experts from multiple schools within Johns Hopkins, including medicine, nursing and public health.
+The CBH's guiding principles include:

 For more information, visit hopkinsmedicine.org/behaviorandhealth.

 The Center for Child and Community Health Research (CCHR) is dedicated to improving the lives and communities of children, adolescents and young adults by engaging in high-quality, translational public health research according to the highest scientific and ethical standards.
 CCHR was established in 1998 and moved to the Johns Hopkins Bayview campus in 2006.
-The current director is Jacky Jennings, M.D.; the previous Director was Jonathan Ellen, M.D..
+The current director is Jacky Jennings, M.D.

 For more information, visit jhcchr.org.